Glen Cannich

 Glen Cannich (Gleann Chanaich) is a long glen and strath in the Northwest Highlands of Scotland and through which runs the River Cannich.
-Once densely populated before being largely emptied by both voluntary emigration and the Highland Clearances following the Battle of Culloden in 1746, the Glen, which was formerly the property of Clan Chisholm, has played an important role in the history of Scottish Gaelic literature, Scottish traditional music, and the Catholic Church in Scotland.
+Once densely populated before being largely emptied by both voluntary emigration and the Highland Clearances following the Battle of Culloden in 1746, the Glen, which was formerly the property of Clan Chisholm, has played a role in the history of the Catholic Church in Scotland.
 A minor public road runs up Glen Cannich from Cannich as far as the Mullardoch dam.
 Other than water capture for the Affric-Beauly hydro-electric power scheme, the major land uses in the glen are commercial forestry and deer stalking.

 Geography

 Emerging from the reservoir of Loch Mullardoch, the River Cannich flows east to merge with the River Affric at the village of Cannich, their combined waters forming the River Glass.

 Downstream of Loch Mullardoch are the smaller natural lochs of Loch a' Bhana, Loch Sealbhanach, Loch Carrie and Loch Craskie through each of which the river flows.
 Other lochs within the Cannich catchment include (from west to east) Loch an Fraoich-choire, Coire Lochan, Loch a' Choire Dhomhain, Loch a' Choire Bhig, Loch Tuill Bhearnach and Lochan a' Mhill Dhuibh.
 Within the narrow confines of the eastern end of the glen the river plunges over two waterfalls; Eas Maol Mhairi and Eas an Fhithich.
 Innumerable burns drain the mountain slopes to the north and south of the river, the largest of which are the Abhainn a' Choilich and Abhainn Sithidh which arise on the eastern slopes of the peak of Sgurr nan Ceathreamhnan.